atifaziz/recolor/README.md

 Processing of all arguments begins after expanding all response files to form a single command-line.

-Processing of all arguments begins after expanding all response files to form a single command-line.

 A color is specified in one of three formats:

 1. FOREGROUND